Stengart v. Loving Care Agency, Inc.: Importance of the case

-Lastly, this case has emphasized the importance of respecting attorney–client privileges and what implications can come about if these rights are neglected by an opposing counsel.
+The case emphasized the importance of respecting attorney–client privileges and what implications can come about if these rights are neglected by an opposing counsel.
 This case made it clear that the forensic reviews of an employee's computer files are to follow strict guidelines and protocols.
 These protocols apply not only the acquisition of the forensic files, but also to handling and presentation of such information to the court.
 Also, any forensic files obtained that contain privileged material must be separated from permissible evidence and such information must be disclosed to the opposing counsel and the court for necessary action.
-As evident in the case of Stengart v.
-Loving Care, a counsel's failure to abide by these guidelines could result in the evidence being deemed inadmissible in court and could bring about court sanctions on the parties involved in the acquisition of the private and restricted information.
+A counsel's failure to abide by these guidelines could result in the evidence being deemed inadmissible in court and could bring about court sanctions on the parties involved in the acquisition of the private and restricted information.

 Although the decision of Stengart v.
 Loving Care applies only in the state of New Jersey, the case has provided guidance for many other states in the U.S. and has resulted in the adoption of this ruling throughout the country.
 With relatively so few laws pertaining to computer forensics and information technology (IT), this case has proved important because of the standards it sets and the answers it provides to major issues and concerns in IT law.
-This case has provided an importance reference that other jurisdictions can turn to not only in the U.S. but throughout other countries as well, as its relevance is evident worldwide.